Vente-Bringing-Humanity-Together/Vente/README.md

 - [X] Ability to see followers and following

 ##Optional Tier 3
+- [X] Remake a past event
+- [X] OAuth2 call to allow user to login to Uber
 - [ ] Integrate Uber API into chat for users to request rides
-- [X] Remake a past event
 - [ ] Check-in feature when a person comes to an event (bump phones together? bluetooth? location check?)

 ##UI